ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	- added Years period
 	- added subject code and subject name as attributes for class
+	- a new roletype ("Principal") has been added, for principals.
+	- added a new group extension called id.
+	- changed name for the service parameter "SchoolUnitId" to "UnitId"
 	- miscellaneous improvements in the documentation
+	- read-only columns for person and unit updated